abir0/Charts-Classifier/README.md

 ## Model Overview

-The model can classify 28 different types of charts and diagrams <br/>
+The model can classify 28 different types of charts and diagrams in raster image formats (png, jpg, gif, etc.). <br/>

 The types are following: <br/>